pts211/spinnaker.github.io/reference/providers/kubernetes.md

 differentiates this from other Cloud Providers is the ability for Pods to run multiple containers at once, whereas typical IAAS providers in Spinanker run exactly one image per Instance.
-This means that extra care must be taken when updating Pods with more than container to ensure that the correct container is replaced.
+This means that extra care must be taken when updating Pods with more than one container to ensure that the correct container is replaced.

 ### Server Group